RetroPie/RetroPie-Docs/docs/Amiga.md

 #### WHDLoad
 To use WHDLoad games you'll need to have a prepared WHDLoad image named 'WHDLoad.hdf' in RetroArch system directory (`~/RetroPie/BIOS`).

-In this WHDLoad image you must have the three kickstart roms (kick34005.A500, kick40063.A600, kick40068.A1200) in 'Dev/Kickstart' directory.
+In this WHDLoad image you must have the three kickstart roms (kick34005.A500, kick40063.A600, kick40068.A1200) in the 'Dev/Kickstart' directory.

 To do this, you can consult the excellent tutorial made by Allan Lindqvist (http://lindqvist.synology.me/wordpress/?page_id=182) just jump to the 'Create WHDLoad.hdf' section.

-The core only supports HDD image files format (hdf and hdz) and slave file must be named 'game.Slave'.
+The core only supports HDD image files format (hdf and hdz) and slave file must be named 'game.slave'.

 #### Create a hdf file for a game
 If you have a WHDLoad game in a zip or a directory, you will have to create an image file.